 This single-origin bar is made using premium cacao beans, sourced directly from our partner farm in Ecuador.

-Naturally-occurring flavor notes: honey, caramel, nuts, and red fruit
+Naturally-occurring flavor notes: toasted coconut, nuts, and fruit

-Allergy Information: Manufactured on shared equipment with products containing eggs, wheat, sesame seeds, peanuts & tree nuts
+Allergy Information: Contains: tree nuts (Coconut).
+Manufactured on shared equipment with products containing milk, eggs, soy, seed seeds, wheat, peanuts & tree nuts

 NET WEIGHT: 50G (1.75OZ)